Ainka1997/customer-churn-analysis-powerbi/README.md

 5. Save the Power BI file as `Customer_Churn_Analysis.pbix`.
 6. Add the `.pbix` file to the repository if its size is suitable for GitHub.

-## Portfolio Value

-This project demonstrates more than dashboard formatting.
-It shows the ability to:

--   Translate a business problem into analytical questions
--   Clean and validate real-world-style data
--   Use SQL for data preparation
--   Create DAX measures
--   Build an executive-facing Power BI dashboard
--   Identify actionable churn and retention patterns
--   Present insights in a business-friendly format

-## Suggested Repository Name

-`customer-churn-analysis-powerbi`

-## Suggested LinkedIn Project Description

-Built an end-to-end **Customer Churn Analysis Dashboard** using Power BI and SQL.
-Analyzed 7K+ customer records to identify churn patterns by contract type, tenure, services and customer segments.
-Built DAX measures for churn rate, retention and customer KPIs, and translated the analysis into an executive-friendly dashboard with actionable retention insights.